-The County's credit ratings for fiscal year 2013 are as follows: 1) Standard and Poor's rated AA, 2) Fitch rated AA, and 3) Moody's Investors Service rated Aa2.
-All rated with stable outlook.
+The County's credit ratings for fiscal year 2017 are as follows: 1) Standard and Poor's rated AA+, 2) Fitch rated AA+, and 3) Moody's Investors Service rated Aa1.

 Under the Code of Public Local Law, the amount of general obligation debt the County may issue associated with water quality debt is limited to 10 percent of its total assessed valuation of all real estate in the County that is subject to taxation.
 The current estimated debt limitation for water quality is \$1.3 billion, which is significantly in excess of the County's current water quality general obligation debt.